 18. Enjoy a mug of decadent hot chocolate

 You don’t have to be a kid to know that hot chocolate is one of the most underrated drinks on any cafe’s menu.
-As we head into the fall and winter seasons, it’s a great time to compile some spots to visit next time you’re craving this delicious drink!
-Discover everything from indulgent dark chocolate drinks, to spiked adult beverages, to your classic on-the-go treat.
+As we head into the fall and winter seasons, it’s a great time to compile some spots to visit next time you’re craving this delicious drink.
+Discover everything from indulgent dark chocolate drinks to spiked adult beverages, to your classic on-the-go treat.
 Stay warm and enjoy!

-20. Warm up with the best ramen in the city
+19. Warm up with the best ramen in the city

 A steaming bowl of ramen is perhaps the most comforting and filling food we can think of!
 San Francisco, with its plethora of delicious and authentic Asian food, is one of the best places to enjoy this amazing dish.
 We decided to see where San Franciscans get their ramen fix, so we polled our Instagram followers for recommendations.

-21. Sip on these specialty fall-inspired coffee drinks
+20. Sip on these specialty fall-inspired coffee drinks

-Cafes and cocktail bars across SF are drawing inspiration from the season to craft some truly delicious drinks.
+Cafes and cocktail bars across SF are drawing inspiration from the season to craft truly delicious drinks.
 These caffeinated creations are perfect for this season of cool weather and cozy vibes.

-22. Find some fall foliage
+22. Spot some colorful fall foliage

 Fall foliage is truly a sight to behold.
 Familiar shades of green give way to red, orange, yellow, and brown during an incredible seasonal display.
 We might not have the vast color-changing forests that the East Coast loves to brag about, but here are a few excellent local spots to enjoy this seasonal show.